lzehrung/btn-ci/readme.md

 Hosts a simple build system using ExpressJS, Angular, [node-schedule](https://www.npmjs.com/package/node-schedule), and [cross-spawn](https://www.npmjs.com/package/cross-spawn).

+Essentially it runs console commands in a directory and can do so on a schedule.
+Can be configured to email when stdout text conditions are met.

 #### Why?

 I've wanted to write a simple CI system for a while just for the heck of it.
 It seems like a simple enough problem to solve, excluding any fancy integration features.